JanWartenberg/svg_to_drawio/README.md

 ## References

 * Documentation of Custom Shapes: https://www.drawio.com/doc/faq/custom-shapes
 * There is  https://svgtodraw.io/ which looks nice at first glance.
-It creates a DrawIO Library, which can be a collection of shapes.
-But the SVG images are not converted to proper DrawIO shapes.
+It creates a draw.io Library, which can be a collection of shapes.
+But the SVG images are not converted to proper draw.io shapes.

 *Note: There a multiple similar projects on Github, so far I did not find one that specifically solved my problem.*